gracettD/wi-PCA_code/README.md

 The script outputs:

-- `beer_sales.csv`: state-by-week outcome panel (beer sales per store)
+- `data/beer_sales.csv`: state-by-week outcome panel (beer sales per store)
-- `treatment.csv`: state-by-week treatment indicator
+- `data/treatment.csv`: state-by-week treatment indicator

 ### Data included in this replication package

 To allow users to run the code end-to-end without access to the licensed data, this repository includes:

-- `beer_sales_contaminated.csv`: a perturbed version of the constructed state-by-week outcome panel with additive Gaussian noise (generated in `data_processing.py`)
+- `data/beer_sales_contaminated.csv`: a perturbed version of the constructed state-by-week outcome panel with additive Gaussian noise (generated in `src/data_processing.py`)
-- `treatment.csv`: the constructed treatment panel
+- `data/treatment.csv`: the constructed treatment panel

-**Important note:** `beer_sales_contaminated.csv` is provided as a computational example and will generally not reproduce the exact empirical results reported in the paper.
-Users with access to the licensed data should run `data_processing.py` to generate the non-perturbed `beer_sales.csv` and then rerun the empirical scripts.
+**Important note:** `data/beer_sales_contaminated.csv` is provided as a computational example and will generally not reproduce the exact empirical results reported in the paper.
+Users with access to the licensed data should run `data/data_processing.py` to generate the non-perturbed `data/beer_sales.csv` and then rerun the empirical scripts.

 ## 3. Running the code